diffblue/gitlab/doc/api/graphql/reference/index.md

 WARNING:
 **Deprecated** in 14.8.
-Network policies are deprecated and will be removed in GitLab 16.0.
-Since GitLab 15.0 this field returns no data.
+Network policies are deprecated and will be removed in GitLab 17.0.
+This field returns no data in GitLab 15.0 and later.

 Returns [`NetworkPolicyConnection`](#networkpolicyconnection).